Sea Cloud: Racial integration

 In late 1944, Lieutenant Carlton Skinner took command of the ship, after previously serving as executive officer in November 1944.
 At the time, black seamen were permitted to serve only as ship stewards.
 After witnessing a black man save the crew of yet still be denied promotion because of the rule, Skinner proposed an experiment.
 Skinner submitted his plan to the U.S. Secretary of the Navy and was allowed to sail his first weather patrol with a fully-integrated crew.

-Within a few months, 50 black sailors, including two officers, were stationed aboard Sea Cloud.
+Within a few months, 50 black sailors, including two officers Joseph C. Jenkins and Clarence Samuels, were stationed aboard Sea Cloud.
 Skinner requested for the experiment not to be publicized and for the ship not to be treated differently from other ships in the task force.
 Skinner showed that his integrated crew could work just as efficiently as a segregated crew, if not more so, after his crew had passed two fleet inspections with no deficiencies.

 Under Skinner's command when the ship was integrated, American painter Jacob Lawrence served on the Sea Cloud.
 He was able to paint and sketch while in the Coast Guard, notably his War Series.